gatesphere/jedi/README.md

 Here is a short list of things that need to be done:

-  * Meditations: assign input ports to allow multiple machines to share the same input
   * Work on clock: pause/restart, detach meditations
   * Build standard library
     * Symbol.io